fvarrui/JavaPackager/README.md

 | `vmArgs`                | :x:                | `[]`                                                         | Adds VM arguments.                                           |

 > See [**Older documentation**](#older-documentation) for previous versions properties.

+> :warning: Be careful when using the `platform` property if your project uses platform dependent libraries, so the libraries of the current platform will be copied, not those of the target platform.
+You can solve this problem using `classfiers`.

 #### Version information property example